-Through conventional telephone and e-mail counseling and a newly introduced face-to-face counseling program provided by an employee assistance program (EAP*), which covers domestic affiliated companies as well, importance is placed on the primary prevention of employee mental health disorders.
+Through conventional telephone and e-mail counseling and a newly introduced face-to-face counseling program provided by an employee assistance program (EAP*), which covers domestic family companies as well, importance is placed on the primary prevention of employee mental health disorders.

 Employees who return to work after taking a mental health leave are fully supported by the belonging department, human resource department, and industrial physician based on the Mitsubishi Electric Guidelines for Return-to-Work Support, and every effort is made to facilitate their return to their workplace and prevent any relapse.

 Furthermore, by appointing dedicated counselors in the Mitsubishi Electric head office, focused care is also provided to employees posted outside of Japan, where working and living environments largely differ from Japan.

 In terms of education, line-care and self-care training are repeatedly implemented through lectures, to provide sessions on mental health and strengthen responses to mental health among managers and employees, especially for mental health.
 As a common feature of the Group, Mitsubishi Electric and its affiliates in Japan also provide safety and health education based on an internal e-learning system, which has been instrumental in promoting greater understanding of mental healthcare (line-care, self-care) to more than 100,000 employees, managers, and supervisors every year.

 The Mitsubishi Electric Group recognizes that people spend a large part of their lives at their place of employment, so we make people-friendly enhancements to the workplace environment and promote the creation of pleasant spaces that also give consideration to elderly people and people with disabilities.

 By establishing own standards (workplace environment standards) for air, lighting, noise, and facilities, and by working to achieve each standard, Mitsubishi Electric pursues ongoing efforts to create comfortable workplace environments.